csaea/sandbox/README.md

 ---

 Thank you for visiting the Educational Binder Sandbox!
-We hope you find these resources helpful in your educational journey.
+We hope you find these resources helpful in your educational journey in computer science.